ablakely/TeleServ/README.md

 through a single IRC user.

 ## What IRCds are supported?
-TeleServ should work with any IRCd that uses TS6 for it's linking protocl, it has been tested on:
+TeleServ should work with any IRCd that uses TS6 for it's linking protocol, it has been tested on:
 * InspIRCd 3.x (Protocol Version: 1205)

 ## Installing & Usage